Accolades for "Tragedy To Triumph - The Story Of Artemisia"

 Her passion emotes a natural, self inviting style...direct and intimately familiar."
 University of Illinois - Chicago

-Here are some reviews from recent library performances:
+Here are some reviews from recent live performances:

 "Thanks again for coming to Evanston Public Library.
 Everybody enjoyed your program, so creative and observant."